mabamano/CVPro_Competition_Kit_V2/README.md

    - Insert the Type-C end of the OTG cable into your mobile phone's Type-C port.

 3. **Connect to CVPro Controller:**
-   - Plug the Type-C end of the USB cable into the Type-C port on the CVPro controller PCB.
+   - Plug the Type-C end of the USB cable into the Type-C port on the CVPro controller.

 4. **Grant Permissions:**
    - If the connection is successful, your mobile phone will prompt for permission to access the connected USB device.